Bachelor of Clinical Exercise Physiology

-- We assume you will have a sound knowledge of NSW HSC-level (or equivalent) Mathematics plus Personal Development Health and Physical Education and it is useful to have knowledge of Chemistry.
+- We assume you will have a sound knowledge of NSW HSC-level (or equivalent) Mathematics plus Personal Development Health and Physical Education and it is useful to have knowledge of Biology and/or Chemistry.

 - We also offer the Bachelor of Scientific Studies which was designed for students who do not have the assumed knowledge in Mathematics and Biology and/or Chemistry.

-- We do recommend that if you don’t have a Science background, you give serious consideration to including the Bachelor of Scientific Studies as a preference when you submit your application.
+- We do recommend that if you don’t have the assumed knowledge, you give serious consideration to including the Bachelor of Scientific Studies as a preference when you submit your application.

-- Alternatively, you might like to consider enrolling for the Bachelor of Scientific Studies in the first instance and, on successful completion of eight units you will be eligible for award of the Diploma in Science and, you can transfer to the Bachelor of Exercise and Sports Science with credit (advanced standing) for at least four of the units you have completed.
+- Alternatively, you might like to consider enrolling for the Bachelor of Scientific Studies in the first instance and, on successful completion of eight units you will be eligible for award of the Diploma in Science and, you can transfer to the Bachelor of Clinical Exercise Physiology with credit (advanced standing) for at least four of the units you have completed.

 Do I have to do any practical work?
 If I do, how do I find appropriate work?